Contact Us

 1.3 Expose IMAG Notch Block

-To export the block: Click “Project” - “Compile Block for Media Servers” - enter a name and your desired path, and then you’re ready to import it into Pixera.
+To export the Block: Click “Project” - “Compile Block for Media Servers” - enter a name and your desired path, and then you’re ready to import it into Pixera.

 2. How to use Notch Blocks in Pixera

-2.1 Import a Notch Block as Custom effect (deprecated)
+2.1 Import a Notch Block as Custom Effect (Deprecated)

-To Import a Notch Block unfold the “Effects tree” and right-click on “Custom”.
-Under Add Resources add the desired Notch Block File.
-This will add the file under the “custom” tree.
-In order to apply the block, just drag and drop the FX onto your existing layer, which contains either a video or a live cam.
+To Import a Notch Block, unfold the “Effects” folder in “Resources” and right-click on “Custom”.
+Under “Add Resources” add the desired Notch Block file.
+This will add the file under the “Custom” tree.
+In order to apply the Block, just drag and drop the Effect onto an existing Layer, which contains either a video or a live cam.

 Warning